MicrosoftDocs/connected-spaces/articles/get-started.md

 [!INCLUDE[banner](includes/banner.md)]

-> [!NOTE]
-> Effective November 2020:
->
-> - Common Data Service has been renamed to Microsoft Dataverse.
-For more information, see [Power Automate Blog](https://aka.ms/PAuAppBlog).
-> - Some terminology in Microsoft Dataverse has been updated.
-For example, *entity* is now *table* and *field* is now *column*.
-For more information, see [Terminology updates](/powerapps/maker/data-platform/data-platform-intro).
->
-> This topic will be updated soon to reflect the latest terminology.

 Welcome to the Microsoft Dynamics 365 Connected Spaces Preview!
 This article describes how Connected Spaces works, and the overall process for acquiring, installing, configuring, and using Connected Spaces.

 ## How Dynamics 365 Connected Spaces works